radsilent/MegaCities/README.md

 MegaCities - Global Urban Population Visualization Welcome to the MegaCities repository!
-This project visualizes the top 100 most populated cities in the world using geospatial and network-based analysis techniques.
+This project visualizes the most populated cities in the world using geospatial and network-based analysis techniques.
 By leveraging Python’s powerful libraries, we provide an interactive and insightful visualization of urban population centers, highlighting their interconnectedness via a Minimum Spanning Tree (MST).

 ![MegaCities](https://github.com/user-attachments/assets/74ddfc19-144e-4366-ab11-16ee03b299a8)